-angle) or of triangles that arise in the union of Minkowski sums of a fixed convex polygon with a set of pairwise disjoint convex polygons (which is the problem one faces in translational motion planning of a convex polygon).
-In these cases, the union has only linear or near-linear complexity [24, 28, 29], and more efficient algorithms, based on either deterministic divide-and-conquer or on randomized incremental construction, can be devised and are presented in the above-cited papers.
+However, subquadratic algorithms exist in several special cases, such as the case of fat triangles (namely, every angle of each triangle is at least some constant positive angle), or of triangles that arise in the union of Minkowski sums of a fixed convex polygon with a set of pairwise disjoint convex polygons (which is the problem one faces in translational motion planning of a convex polygon).
+In these cases, the union has only linear or near-linear complexity [20, 23, 24], and more efficient algorithms, based on either deterministic divide-and-conquer, or on randomized incremental construction, can be devised, and are presented in the above-cited papers.

 If the input consists of general triangles, then the complexity of the union can be $\Theta(n^2)$ in the worst case.
-If it happens to be smaller, one can attempt to compute the union by employing the randomized incremental construction (RIC) of Agarwal and Har-Peled [1], whose analysis is based on Mulmuley's theta series [32].
-Briefly, the algorithm inserts the triangles one at a time in a random order and maintains the union incrementally, updating it after each insertion.
-As is well known (and discussed in [18]), the RIC algorithm has good performance, even when the size of the arrangement is quadratic, provided that the depth d(v) (i.e., the number of input triangles containing v in their interior) of most of the vertices v in the arrangement induced by the n input triangles is large enough.
+If it happens to be smaller, one can attempt to compute the union by employing the randomized incremental construction (RIC) of Agarwal and Har-Peled [1], whose analysis is based on Mulmuley's theta series [27].
+Briefly, the algorithm inserts the triangles one at a time in a random order, and maintains the union incrementally, updating it after each insertion.
+As is well known (and discussed in [15]), the RIC algorithm has good performance, even when the size of the arrangement is quadratic, provided that the depth d(v) (i.e., the number of input triangles containing v in their interior) of most of the vertices v in the arrangement induced by the n input triangles is large enough.
 We refer to such vertices as being deep.
 Otherwise, when most of the vertices in the arrangement are shallow, the RIC algorithm performs poorly.
-In this case, one can employ the disjoint cover (DC) algorithm proposed in [18], which has good performance in practice.
+In this case, one can employ the Disjoint Cover (DC) algorithm, proposed in [15], which has good performance in practice.
 This algorithm also inserts the triangles one at a time, but it computes an insertion order that attempts to cover as many shallow vertices as possible in each insertion step.
-However, from a theoretical point of view (and in view of certain pathological examples presented in [18]), the DC algorithm can produce $\Omega(n^2)$ vertices of the arrangement, even if the size of the output (i.e., the number of vertices on the boundary of the union) is only linear or constant, and it can be beaten by the RIC algorithm in such cases.
+However, from a theoretical point of view (and in view of certain pathological examples, presented in [15]), the DC algorithm can produce $\Omega(n^2)$ vertices of the arrangement, even if the size of the output (i.e., the number of vertices on the boundary of the union) is only linear or constant, and it can be beaten by the RIC algorithm in such cases.

 Output sensitivity.
 In this paper we present an efficient algorithm that computes the union in an "output-sensitive" manner.
 There are two obvious ways to define output sensitivity.
-The first is to measure the output size in terms of the size of the smallest subset $S \subset T$ that satisfies $\bigcup S = \bigcup T$ , where $\bigcup S$ (resp., $\bigcup T$ ) denotes the union of the triangles in S (resp., in T).
-The second measure is in terms of the size of the smallest subset S' such that $\partial \bigcup T \subseteq \partial \bigcup S'$ .
+The first is to measure the output size in terms of the size of the smallest subset $S \subset T$ that satisfies $\bigcup S = \bigcup T$, where $\bigcup S$ (resp., $\bigcup T$) denotes the union of the triangles in S (resp., in T).
+The second measure is in terms of the size of the smallest subset S' such that $\partial \bigcup T \subseteq \partial \bigcup S'$.
 See Figure 1 for an illustration of the two measures.
-Note that if the output size is $\xi$ , according to either measure, the actual complexity of the union may be as large as $\Theta(\xi^2)$ (but not larger).
+Note that if the output size is ξ , according to either measure, the actual complexity of the union may be as large as $\Theta(\xi^2)$ (but not larger).